Kagigz/codingAIworkshops/workshop3/stepbystep-en.md

 }
 ```

+You can now test with any image you find on the internet.

+**Tip:** Search for images on google, click on one and wait for it to load completely, then copy the link (right click > copy image link).

 ## Creating a Custom Vision Service

 - Go to [customvision.ai](https://customvision.ai)
 - Sign in and create a new classification project
-- Upload the images contained in the *trainingImages* folder and tag them
+- Upload the images contained in the **trainingImages** folder and tag them
 - Train the Custom Vision model
 - From the Predictions tab, publish your model
 - Click on Prediction URL to get your prediction key and endpoint